 Yes, your monthly Medicare Part B premiums are tax-deductible.

 However, you can only benefit from the medical expense deduction by following specific rules.
 You’ll need to file your taxes in a certain way, itemizing your deductions instead of choosing the standard deduction.
-Additionally, your medical expense deductions only begin to count after they surpass 10% of your adjusted gross income (AGI).
-AGI is your total pre-tax income before certain non-itemized deductions such as health savings account spending.
+Additionally, your medical expense deductions only begin to count after they surpass 7.5% of your Adjusted Gross Income.
+Adjusted Gross Income, or AGI, is your total pre-tax income before certain non-itemized deductions, such as health savings account spending.

-Depending on the circumstances, you may be better served by not deducting medical expenses.
-You may only want to deduct medical expenses in one year, and not another.
+You may be better served by not deducting medical expenses depending on the circumstances.
+You may only want to deduct medical expenses in one year and not another.

 However, if you’re actively self-employed, you can deduct your entire health insurance premium.
-You’ll have the opportunity to do so even if you don’t itemize your deductions.
+You can do so even if you don’t itemize your deductions.
 This deduction will be entered on your Form-1040 in a section separate from your other medical deductions on Form 1040-A.

 - You’ll need to be truly self-employed, with no employees.
-The IRS lists a few additional qualifications that you’ll need to follow, but in general, “it can be one of the largest deductions you have”.
+The IRS lists a few additional qualifications you’ll need to follow, but generally, “it can be one of the largest deductions you have”.

-A tax deduction – like the well-known medical expense deduction – reduces the amount of money that you have to pay taxes on.
-Choosing to take the medical expense deduction gives you a write-off that will reduce, but not erase, the taxes that you owe.
+A tax deduction – like the well-known medical expense deduction – reduces the money you must pay taxes on.
+Taking the medical expense deduction gives you a write-off that will reduce, but not erase, the taxes you owe.

 Taking the Next Steps